 Caching almost always buys speed at the price of staleness, invalidation complexity, and a more fragile operating loop.

-The chapter compares Cache-Aside, Read-Through, Write-Through, and Write-Back through read-after-write semantics, cache miss behavior, stampede protection, recovery after failure, and the cost of maintaining a source of truth across layers.
+The chapter compares Cache-Aside, Read-Through, Write-Through, and Write-Back through freshness requirements, miss behavior, write cost, and failure risk.

-In architecture conversations, it helps you treat cache placement, staleness tolerance, and cache-layer failure modes as real design decisions rather than as the automatic move of 'let's add Redis.'
+In architecture conversations, that helps you discuss cache placement, acceptable staleness, and operational failure modes as real design choices rather than the automatic move of 'let's add Redis.'

 Practical value of this chapter